NVIDIA/k8s-device-plugin/docs/gpu-feature-discovery/README.md

 nvdp/nvidia-device-plugin	  0.16.2	 0.16.2		A Helm chart for ...
 ```

-Once this repo is updated, you can begin installing packages from it to deploy
-the `gpu-feature-discovery` component in standalone mode.
+Once this repo is updated, you can begin installing packages from it to deploy GFD in standalone mode.

 The most basic installation command without any options is then: